Ketchu13/OctoPrint-Enclosure/README.md

 [    3.030368] w1-gpio onewire@0: gpio pin 4, external pullup pin -1, parasitic power 0
 ```

 If you're using the internal pullup resistor, you'll need to enable it manually by running these Python commands.
-Or, you can simply configure the sensor inside of the Enclosure plugin, which will do this for you.
+Or, you can simply configure the sensor inside the Enclosure plugin, which will do this for you.

 You should be able to test your sensor by rebooting your system with `sudo reboot`.
 When the Pi is back up and you're logged in again, type the commands you see below into a terminal window.
 When you are in the 'devices' directory, the directory starting '28-' may have a different name, so `cd` to the name of whatever directory is there.